Everything You Need to Know about RegTech – The New Fintech

 - OSIS gives you credit risk analysis and regulatory reporting.

-There are some specific examples of how RegTech can assist in certain types of applications.
+There are some specific examples of how RegTech can assist in certain types of business applications.
 For example, RegTech can provide real-time transaction monitoring in order to address certain anti-money laundering (AML) and counter-terrorist financing (CTF) regulations.
 Since there is no one global payments standard, it can be difficult to identify suspicious transactions that occur across borders.
 Until that happens, RegTech companies can offer a solution in the form of platforms that bridge the communications gap between various types of systems to facilitate the compliance process.

 Identity verification is another area where RegTech works best.
 It’s important to ensure that customer due diligence (CDD) is fulfilled by using methods like the know your customer (KYC) process.
 The Financial Action Task Force (FATF) has developed a set of KYC standards, but they tend to be implemented differently from country to country.
 RegTech solutions can use different forms of online identity verification to assist in this process.